Do you have Moebius syndrome? Do you attend college, or do you plan to attend next year?

-In 2023, the Moebius Syndrome Foundation will award up to five educational scholarships of $3,000 each to individuals who have Moebius syndrome and will be attending an undergraduate college/university/ post-secondary, vocational or technical school.
-Three scholarships will be awarded to undergraduates, and up to two scholarships will be available for those attending a post-graduate university.
+The Moebius Syndrome Foundation will award four educational scholarships of $2,000 each to individuals who have Moebius syndrome and will be attending an undergraduate college/university/ post-secondary vocational school.

-The enrollment period is now closed.
-Scholarship awardees will be announced on May 23, 2o23.
+The enrollment period is now open, and will close on April 15, 2022.

 Kaitlyn Greenberg will be attending Rutgers University.